-The 2014-2015 Application Cycle is currently open.Please read our FAQ page before starting your application process.
+The 2014-2015 Application Cycle is closed.Please read our FAQ page before starting your application process.

 Applications can be submitted online here, and must include a statement of purpose and three letters of support from faculty and/or employers.
 Applicants must also apply directly to the University through the School of Graduate Studies in order to obtain an SGS ID required to complete the MScAC application.
 For detailed admission procedures please visit our Information for Graduate Applicants page.

 While applicants may apply to both the M.Sc. and M.Sc.A.C. program, separate applications are required.

 Applicants whose primary language is not English and who have graduated from a university where the primary language of instruction is not English must achieve a TOEFL score of at least 580 on the paper-based test and 4 on the TWE; 237 on the computer-based test and 4 on the essay writing component; 93/120 on the Internet-based test, and 22/90 on the writing and speaking sections. *When TOEFL scores are required, an MSc.A.C. application is not complete until successful scores have been submitted.

 For the September 2014 program start date, tuition and fees for the entire 16-month program is estimated at $17,300 CDN for domestic students (Canadian citizens and permanent residents) and $37,000 CDN for international students.We expect, but cannot guarantee, that this will be more than offset by internship salaries.

 All M.Sc.A.C. students must take CSC2701 (Communication for Computer Scientists), CSC2702 (Technical Entrepreneurship), and any four other courses from the department's broad selection.
 Your internship will appear as CSC2703.
 Course offerings may vary from year to year, but typically include such courses as:

 - CSC2108: Automated Verification